reidwagner/TSEGB/README.md

 # TSE Z80 Emulator

 Restarting in C a Z80 project I began last year in Rust.
 Want to focus more on the emulator than on a new language.
-Just begun this weekend so it runs only one program, found in assembly/.

-Implemented instructions are:
+Implemented instructions, with r being any 8-bit register:
 - NOP
-- ADD A, B
+- ADD A, r
-- LD A, n
-- LD B, n
+- LD r, n
-- LD (HL), a
 - HALT

 Resources: